ferhat-mousavi/Basic-Card-Samples/README.md

 # Basic-Card-Prepaid-Card
-Sample prepaid card witten with BASIC for Basic Card
+Sample prepaid card written with BASIC for Basic Card.

+This card was used on RadarLive Music Festival.